-Obesity: Guidance on the prevention, identification, assessment and management of overweight and obesity in adults and children
+Obesity: Guidance on the prevention of overweight and obesity in adults and children

 This is an extract from the guidance.
 The complete guidance is available at guidance.nice.org.uk/cg43